What is hearing loss?

 Treatment for hearing loss

-In some people, hearing loss can be surgically corrected.
+In some people, hearing loss can be corrected with surgery.
 For others, medical devices

-and rehabilitation therapies often can help reduce hearing loss.
+and hearing aids often can help improve hearing loss.

-your healthcare provider for a complete medical exam.
-If you think you have hearing
+provider for a complete exam.
+If you think you have hearing loss, answer these questions:

-Do you have a problem hearing over the telephone?
+Do you have a problem hearing when you're on the phone?

 Do you have trouble following the conversation when 2 or more people are talking at